 - vitamin deficiency, especially the lack of vitamins B12, B6, E.

-Toxic liver damage is caused by chemicals - remedies for fleas and ticks, pesticides, medicines.
-It has been established that cirrhosis of the liver in dogs leads to an overdose of Eitromycin, Tetracycline, non-steroidal anti-inflammatory drugs - Papaverin, Tiabendazole, Testosterone, corticosteroids.
+Toxic damage to the liver is caused by chemicals - remedies for fleas and ticks, toxic chemicals, drugs.
+It has been established that cirrhosis in dogs leads to an overdose of Eitromycin, Tetracycline, nonsteroidal anti-inflammatory drugs - Papaverine, Tiabendazole, Testosterone, corticosteroids.

-In dogs with a thin layer of fatty tissue (greyhounds, husks, Doberman pinschers, collies, terriers), a high predisposition to liver intoxication when using lipophilic drugs, in particular barbiturates.
+In dogs with a thin layer of fatty tissue (greyhounds, huskies, Doberman pinschers, collie, terriers), there is a high propensity for liver intoxication when using lipophilic drugs, in particular barbiturates.

-The long-term effect of viruses on liver cells leads to the formation of proteins that the immune system perceives as alien and destroys the entire cell.
+The long-term effect of viruses on liver cells leads to the formation of proteins, which the immune system perceives as foreign and destroys the entire cell.
 Hereditary predisposition is expressed in the "failure" of the cells of the immune system of the dog.
-They begin to fight against the cells of their own organism.
+They begin to fight against the cells of their own body.

 In addition to viruses that cause infectious hepatitis, liver damage occurs as a result of parasitic infection.
 Cirrhosis develops cyclically.
-Depending on the condition and functional deficiency of the liver, two phases are distinguished:
+Depending on the state and functional insufficiency of the liver, there are two phases:

-In terms of the development of cirrhosis, the symptoms of the disease also differ.
+The phases of the development of cirrhosis vary and the symptoms of the disease.

 Symptoms of liver pathology

-The first sign of cirrhosis is the lack of appetite in the dog.
+The first sign of cirrhosis is a lack of appetite in the dog.
 In the inactive phase, external changes are almost absent.
-There is a decrease in the activity of the animal due to general weakness, lethargy, fuzzy dyspeptic disorders - bloating, soreness with its palpation.
+There is a decrease in the activity of the animal due to general weakness, lethargy, indistinct dyspeptic disorders - abdominal distension, tenderness when feeling it.

-At palpation the liver, as a rule, is increased.
-It stands for the right last rib.
-The veins in the anterior abdominal wall and in the lower part of the lateral surface of the thorax are enlarged.
-Significant symptoms of the disease in the active phase.
-An animal has:
+Palpation of the liver is usually enlarged.
+She stands for the right last rib.
+The veins in the anterior abdominal wall and in the lower part of the lateral surface of the chest are dilated.
+Significantly expressed symptoms of the disease in the active phase.
+The animal has:

 - complete refusal to eat;

-Mucous and skin is icteric with a grayish-dirty tint.
-On the skin there are traces of ulcers and scratching.
-There are single hemorrhages.
-In some cases, sick dogs have vascular sprouts, hair loss, bright red tongue.
-When probing, the lymph nodes are enlarged.
+Mucous and skin has an icy color with a grayish-dirty shade.
+Traces of ulcers and scratches are visible on the skin.
+Single hemorrhages appear.
+In some cases, sick dogs have spider veins, hair loss, bright red tongue.
+When probing lymph nodes are enlarged.

-The main menacing symptom of cirrhosis, in addition to jaundice, is ascites, a fluid accumulation in the abdominal cavity.
-Ascites cause stagnant phenomena in the veins.
-The enlarged veins are visible not only in the abdomen.
-There is an expansion of hemorrhoidal veins, lower veins of the esophagus, stomach, at the time of rupture of which there is a strong bleeding, threatening the life of the dog.
+The main threatening symptom of cirrhosis, in addition to jaundice, is ascites - the accumulation of fluid in the abdominal cavity.
+Ascites cause congestion in the veins.
+Enlarged veins are visible not only in the abdomen.
+There is an expansion of the hemorrhoidal veins, the lower veins of the esophagus, the stomach, which, if ruptured, causes severe bleeding that threatens the dog’s life.

 With the progression of cirrhosis, liver function is impaired.
-Hepatic tissue is increasingly replaced by a connective tissue.
-The liver can not cope with digestive and enzymatic functions alone.
-It ceases to neutralize internal toxic substances - ammonia, products of protein decay.
+Hepatic tissue is increasingly replaced by connective.
+The liver does not cope either with digestive and enzymatic functions.
+It ceases to neutralize the internal toxic substances - ammonia, the products of protein decay.

-Symptoms of intoxication of the body, a sharp decrease in energy reserves in the brain tissues are noted, which is accompanied by a violation:
+Symptoms of intoxication of the body, a sharp decrease in energy reserves in the brain tissues, which is accompanied by a violation:

 - spatial orientation;

-The dog then falls into a state of euphoria, then is hammered into a corner with fear.
-There is a trembling of the paws and head.
-From the mouth of the animal a "sweet" liver odor is heard.
-These changes are still reversible, this condition is considered to be "pre-com".
-Acceleration of intoxication is accompanied by loss of consciousness, lack of response to stimuli.
+The dog then falls into a state of euphoria, then clogs itself in a corner of fear.
+There is a trembling paws and heads.
+From the mouth of the animal comes the "sweet" liver smell.
+These changes are still reversible, this state is considered "predkoma".
+The increase in intoxication is accompanied by loss of consciousness, lack of response to stimuli.

-With postnecrotic cirrhosis of the liver, some parts of the body sink, become denser, the ducts subside, nodes are formed from intact cells, "tightened" by dense fibrous tissue.
+In case of post-necrotic cirrhosis of the liver, some parts of the organ sink, condense, ducts subside, and nodes are formed from intact cells, "clamped" by dense fibrous tissue.
 The liver decreases in size, false bile ducts are formed, blood circulation is disturbed.
-With postnecrotic cirrhosis, in addition to the symptoms that are characteristic of the active stage of cirrhosis, bleeding from the nose, gums, and anus is noted.
+In postnecrotic cirrhosis, in addition to the symptoms characteristic of the active stage of cirrhosis, there are bleeding from the nose, gums, anus.

-In the last stage of postnecrotic cirrhosis, the animal is severely depleted, the liver is sharply reduced and not probed due to severe ascites.
-The skin is peeling, dense plaques appear on it.
+In the last stage of postnecrotic cirrhosis, the animal is severely depleted, the liver is sharply reduced and cannot be felt due to strong ascites.
+The skin flakes off, dense plaques appear on it.
 Wool thinned, sparse, fragile.
-The duration and quality of life of an animal depends on early diagnosis of pathology and adequate treatment.
+The duration and quality of life of the animal depend on the early diagnosis of pathology and adequate treatment.

-For early detection of liver pathology at a stage where the disturbances are still reversible, laboratory and biochemical blood tests are used.
-The ultrasound may show an increase in the organ and an enlargement of the ducts.
-Radiography is less informative, since in early stages of pathology the density of the liver does not differ from the surrounding organs, and its edema is not significantly expressed.
+For early detection of liver pathology at the stage when the disturbances are still reversible, laboratory and biochemical blood tests are used.
+Ultrasound can show an increase in organ and dilation of the ducts.
+Radiography is less informative, since in the early stages of the pathology, the density of the liver is not different from the surrounding organs, and its swelling is not very pronounced.

-The most informative analysis is the endoscopic examination of the organ with tissue collection for morphological examination.
-Important stages of treatment of liver cirrhosis in dogs are:
+The most informative analysis is endoscopic examination of an organ with tissue sampling for morphological examination.
+Important steps in the treatment of cirrhosis in dogs are:

-- restoration of venous function - application of venotonic and angioprotector;
+- restoration of venous function - the use of venotonics and angioprotectors;

-- normalization of outflow of bile - use of cholagogue preparations;
+- normalization of bile outflow - the use of choleretic drugs;

-- elimination of edema - use of diuretics.
+- elimination of edema - the use of diuretics.

 In the initial stage of cirrhosis, hepatoprotectors can be prescribed.
 In the active phase of cirrhosis, subcutaneous infusions of glucose and insulin, glucose and vitamins are shown.
-Glucocorticoids may be prescribed, which reduce inflammation, pruritus, jaundice.
+Glucocorticoids can be prescribed to reduce inflammation, pruritus, jaundice.

-When dropping the stomach glucocorticoids strengthen and prolong the action of diuretics.
-To hormone therapy did not provoke complications from the gastrointestinal tract, enter cytotoxic drugs.
-To normalize blood circulation appoint Reserpine, Eufillin.
+In dropsy of the abdomen, glucocorticoids increase and prolong the effect of diuretic drugs.
+To hormone therapy did not provoke complications from the gastrointestinal tract, cytostatics are administered.
+For the normalization of blood circulation prescribed Reserpine, Eufillin.

-If the cause of cirrhosis is an infection, then prescribe antiviral drugs or antibiotics.
-Also, the group's vitamins are introduced into (B5, B6, B12, B15) and vitamins C, E.
+If infection is the cause of cirrhosis, then antiviral drugs or antibiotics are prescribed.
+Also injected vitamins of group B (B5, B6, B12, B 15) and vitamins C, E.

-An important component of the complex treatment of liver cirrhosis in dogs is proper nutrition.
-The diet means sufficient protein, carbohydrates to maintain energy and provide "building material" for the restoration of liver cells.
+An important component of the complex treatment of cirrhosis in dogs is proper nutrition.
+Diet implies a sufficient content in the diet of proteins, carbohydrates to maintain energy and provide "building material" for the restoration of liver cells.

-Fats should be limited and completely eliminated animal fats.
-It is necessary to introduce vegetables to normalize the work of the intestine and as a source of macro- and microelements.
+Fats need to limit and completely eliminate animal fats.
+It is necessary to introduce vegetables to normalize the work of the intestines and as a source of macro- and microelements.

 - timely treatment of gastrointestinal diseases;

-If there is a suspicion of a liver pathology, it is necessary to contact a veterinary clinic.
-Self-medication or disregarding symptoms of organ failure may lead to the death of the pet.
+If a liver pathology is suspected, it is necessary to contact a veterinary clinic.
+Self-medication or ignoring the symptoms of an organ malfunction can result in the death of a pet.